UMich-CURLY/drift/README.md

 # 1. License
 CURLY State Estimator is released under a [GPLv3 license](https://github.com/UMich-CURLY/curly_state_estimator/blob/main/LICENSE).

+If you use the CURLY State Estimator in an academic work, please cite:

 # 2. Prerequisites
 We have tested the library in **Ubuntu 20.04** and **22.04**, but it should be easy to compile in other platforms.